sporto/elm-select/MIGRATION.md

 ### Styles and classes

-All configuration for styles and classes has been removed in favour of passing attributes directly.
+All configuration for styles and classes has been removed in favour plain CSS.
+Please copy the default CSS from `src/styles.css`.

+You can also pass classes and styles via attributes:

 Before: